- University >

 greeting

-Dr. Katja Specht, Vice President Technische Hochschule Mittelhessen - Sustainable building in teaching and practice
+Dr. Katja Specht, Vice President of Technische Hochschule Mittelhessen - Sustainable building in teaching and practice

 Prof. Maik Neumann, Department of Civil Engineering, THM - Factor X – Resource and climate-friendly construction